landeros91/surfs_up/README.md

 - There is not much of a difference in December weather to June.
 One main difference is that the coldest it gets is 56 degrees.
 Everything else remains roughly in the 70's

 ![](https://github.com/landeros91/surfs_up/blob/main/Dec.png)

+- Seems that the weather is good to enjoy some ice cream the majority of the time.